Based on the California Plumbing Code, the

 Uniform Plumbing Code,

-The New Create an Oasis with Grey Water (book) and the Builder's Grey Water Guide (book)
+Create an Oasis with Grey Water (book) and the Builder's Grey Water Guide (book)

 PRINT FRIENDLY: Stub outs & collection plumbing checklist (PDF)